mariobox/mariosanchez.org/content/posts/ai.md

 A few weeks ago I asked [ChatGPT](https://openai.com/blog/chatgpt/) to write a 500-word article about the different types of batteries used in power tools.
 Since I'm very familiar with the topic, I was curious to see how ChatGPT would do.
 In a matter of seconds, ChatGPT generated a surprisingly good article, accurate and very well written (and not one word longer than 500).

 My first thought was: those poor chaps writing website copy and search engine fodder at Fiverr for 10 dollars a piece better find another line of work.
-However, the implications of this technology go beyond just low level copywriters.
-Higly paid professionals, like computer programmers or doctors, are also in the path of this disruptive technology.
+However, the implications of this technology go beyond just low-level copywriters.
+Highly paid professionals, like computer programmers or doctors, are also in the path of this disruptive technology.

 It's not hard to imagine a near future in which you can ask an AI to write a program in Python to tell you when to sell a certain stock, or to use an AI trained with the knowledge and experience of every doctor who ever lived to diagnose an illness based on a list of symptoms.

 All this begs the question:

-**if getting answers to common questions is becoming a commodity of near-zero cost, what will become valuable?**
+**if getting answers to common questions is becoming a commodity at near-zero cost, what will become valuable?**

-Perhaps the best answer I've found comes from **Kevin Kelly** in his profetic book [The Inevitable](https://kk.org/books/the-inevitable), written in 2016. **KK** says: *"When answers are free or easy, what becomes valuable are good questions"*.
+Perhaps the best answer I've found comes from **Kevin Kelly** in his prophetic book [The Inevitable](https://kk.org/books/the-inevitable), written in 2016. **KK** says: *"When answers are free or easy, what becomes valuable are good questions"*.
 He goes on to define what a good question is:

 **A good question...**